 You may withdraw your child from the club at any time by notifying the coach.
-Payments up to that point are non-refundable.
+Payments made up to that point are non-refundable.
 Future scheduled payments are immediately halted.
-If fewer than 10 days before the next meeting, charters will be billed through the next meeting.

-If you feel that you could not otherwise participate in Debate League without some financial assistance, we do make special arrangements for families that request it.
-Many of our students receive assistance.
-We want everyone to be able to partake of this great program!
+If you feel that you cannot participate in Debate League without financial assistance, we are able to make special arrangements for families that request it.
 We offer partial scholarships, and they are based solely on need, not merit.
 To request a scholarship, we ask that the parent submit a statement in writing, or verbally, describing the reason assistance is desired, and what amount is requested.
 Members/parents who receive scholarship assistance may be asked to contribute volunteer time, on occasion.

 Once you have paid and completed our online member data form, an automated, short series of emails will start to come to you to help your child get ready for the club.
-The textbook will be provided by mail or at your first meeting.
+The Quick Guide will be provided at your first meeting.